-Fifty years ago, a group of forward-thinking alumni formed the Cornell Club of Washington, and they have left us a legacy that makes a difference to Cornellians every day.
+More than fifty years ago, a group of forward-thinking alumni formed the Cornell Club of Washington, and they have left us a legacy that makes a difference to Cornellians every day.
 What is remarkable to me is the number of former board members, including many of the 32 women and men who led CCW before me, who continued to engage with CCW long after their board service.
 Their legacy of stewardship and dedication is a Cornell treasure, and it is kindled by an extraordinarily dedicated group of volunteers who serve on the 2017-2018 CCW Board.
-You’ll find their names in every CCW News.
+You will find their names in every CCW News.

-One other CCW legacy is embodied by the more than 370 Cornellians who have become Life Members over the years.
+One other CCW legacy is embodied more than 370 Cornellians who became Life Members over the years.
 Their enduring generosity helps sustain CCW programs and scholarships.
 Life memberships are held by CCW to generate revenue for CCW’s programs.
 Ultimately, the life membership is contributed to the CCW scholarship fund after the member leaves the area or passes away.
-I hope you’ll consider joining as a Life Member this year, if you haven’t already done so.
+I hope you will consider joining as a Life Member this year, if you haven’t already done so.